Analytics for all, all in one place

 - Marvin is a citizen data scientist in a top retail banking location who takes it upon himself to analyze data about local customers at his branch.

 Between them, these enterprising employees are using a dozen different packages for analytics and data management.
-From Informatica and SAS® to Python and R, some of these applications are open source, some are cloud-based and some are hosted as enterprise applications.
+From Informatica and SAS to Python and R, some of these applications are open source, some are cloud-based and some are hosted as enterprise applications.

 How can the IT department at this bank make sure all of these projects are using trustworthy data, accurate models and a rigorous process of analysis that will guarantee useful results?
 And whose responsibility is it to stitch all of these disparate code bases and business scenarios together to trace the customer journey or find other opportunities for analytics?

-A single ecosystem for analytics
+A single ecosystem that supports model governance

 Free white paper